driesvints/driesvints.com/posts/new-website.md

 status: published
 date: October 27 2013 13:00
 -------
 Finally managed to finish my new website!
 I've been working hard on this new website since a few months now.
 So what's new you might ask?
-Pretty much everything.
+Pretty much everything.<!--more-->

 - Migrated from Wordpress to Laravel
 - Custom backend (which still needs some tweaking)